New car sales down by a quarter on pre-pandemic levels

 Sales of new cars remain down by a quarter on pre-pandemic levels as the global shortage of computer chips limits supply.

-But the total was around a quarter below February 2020, before the virus crisis affected new car sales.
+But the total was 25.9% below February 2020, before the virus crisis affected new car sales.

-Registrations continue to be restricted by the global shortage of computer chips, which is limiting supply.
+Registrations continue to be restricted by the global shortage of computer chips.

 Ian Plummer, director at automotive classified advertising business Auto Trader, said there are “signs of pent-up demand that could really set the market on fire later this year”.